Rodevpet/MyNote/README.md

 # MyNote
-This is application for make note
+This is application to take some note
-She require JavaFx library
+It require JavaFx library